civilservicelgbt/civilservicelgbt.github.io/_events/2022/04/civil-service-lgbt-social-southampton.md

 # Adding or removing a '#' in front of a line will toggle that information off and on from being processed.

 layout: event
-title: "Civil Service LGBT+ Social – Southampton"
+title: "Civil Service LGBT+ social – Southampton"
 excerpt: "An informal networking and socialising opportunity"
 date: 2022-03-25
 author: "Civil Service LGBT+ Network"